The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 How can local food businesses get involved?

-A crucial aspect the government considered when designing both programs is the role that high-quality, nutritious meals play in the well-being of participating individuals.
-Recent Royal Commissions into the disability and aged care sectors echoed these sentiments and highlighted the often poor quality of meals participants receive.
+A crucial aspect the government considered when designing the HCP program is the role that high-quality, nutritious meals play in the well-being of Senior Australians.
+Recent Royal Commissions into the aged care sector echoed these sentiments and highlighted the often poor quality of meals participants receive.

 What are the regulatory requirements?

-To ensure that both programs are conducted with integrity and not taken advantage of, the government has adopted regulatory requirements that must be followed.
+To ensure that the HCP program is conducted with integrity and not taken advantage of, the government has adopted regulatory requirements that must be followed.
 These include: